Cordeval/fari-app/docs/fari-wiki.md

 ## Notes

-Each scene has also a basic note field that you can use if you want to save some information like scene recap or things like that.
+Each scene also has a basic note field you can use if you want to save some information like scene recap or things like that.

 ![Scene Notes](https://gyazo.com/11335b29d602c811917ff5572e0d815a.png)

 ## Index Cards Quick Templates

-Like said previously, Index Cards are built using the character sheet building blocks.
+As previously said, Index Cards are built using the character sheet building blocks.

-To help you quickly add index cards during play, Fari as 5 quick templates buttons to add:
+To help you quickly add index cards during play, Fari has 5 quick templates buttons to add:

 - An Index Card
 - An Aspect